The Agentic Coding FlywheelTL;DR Edition

 Why It's Useful

 You've solved this problem before - but which session?
 CASS lets you search 'how did I fix that React hydration error' and instantly find the exact conversation.
-Also supports semantic search and multi-machine sync via SSH.
+Three search modes (lexical, semantic, hybrid), HTML export with encryption, and multi-machine sync via SSH.

 Key Features